miuzel/FairyNote/README.md

 ## FairyNote 2

+### Change 2.6.0

+- Added a new feature to replace special words in the output with visually recognizable forms.

 ### Change 2.5.0

 - Added a new mode "Number" which should fit most videos
 - Added a new export mode.
 Now you can export srt format subtitle out of the timeline.
 Which should be useful if you are familiar with the YouTube subtitle maker.

 ### Change 2.4.2